Out of hours/crisis support

 If the safety of someone with a mental health problem, or those around them, is at serious and immediate risk then contact the ambulance or police by dialling 999.

-If you feel like you are not coping and need to speak to someone straight away, or like you may want to harm yourself or are having suicidal thoughts there are lots of things you can do to keep yourself safe:
+If you feel like you are not coping and need to speak to someone straight away, or you feel like you may want to harm yourself or are having suicidal thoughts there are lots of things you can do to keep yourself safe:

 - Tell someone you trust how you are feeling so they can support you to get the right help